450,000

 Delivering transformational scheme for Oldham town centre regeneration.

-Our town centre regeneration skills are being utilised by another local authority as Oldham Council appoints the company as the main contractor for the Spindles Town Square redevelopment.
+Our town centre regeneration skills are being utilised by Oldham Council on the Spindles Town Square redevelopment.

-It follows similar transformation work in the North West in Rochdale and Stockport, and involves demolishing the former TJ Hughes unit as part of a wider masterplan to create a 450,000 square foot development that will be home to a new market, flexible offices, event space and heritage archive.
+It follows similar transformation work in the North West in Rochdale and Stockport, and saw out team demolish the former TJ Hughes unit as part of a wider masterplan to create a 450,000 square foot development that will be home to a new market, flexible offices, event space and heritage archive.

 Councillor Arooj Shah, Oldham Council Leader, said: